MSc in Comparative Social Change

 Scholarships are available for both EU and non-EU students.
 The MSc Comparative Social Change EU Scholarship comprises an award of €2,000 towards university fees to students who have been accepted to the MSc Comparative Social Change programme.
 Up to three scholarships will be awarded to incoming Masters students (limited to full-time EU students).
 For more information please see MSc Comparative Social Change EU Scholarships.
 Scholarship opportunities for non-EU international students are available from the UCD International Office, and range in value up to €5,000 per award.
 For further information please see International Scholarships.

-For further information on the programme please contact the MSc Course Director: Dr Camilla Devitt 2017-2018, Department of Sociology, Trinity College Dublin, Ireland.
+For further information on the programme please contact the MSc Course Director: Prof Daniel Faas, Department of Sociology, Trinity College Dublin, Ireland.